 According to Petitioner, the Protein Data Bank (PDB) database was established in 1971 as a computer archival service managed by the Brookhaven National Laboratory.
 Pet.
-19-20; Ex.
-1003 ¶ 129 (citing Ex.
-1080).
-"The purpose of the Bank is to collect, standardize, and distribute atomic co-ordinates and other data from crystallographic studies."
+23; Ex.
+1503 ¶ 140 (citing Ex.
+1580).
+The purpose of the Bank is to "collect, standardize, and distribute atomic coordinates and other data from crystallographic studies."
 Ex.
-1080, 1.
-Dr. Riechmann testifies that the PDB database "is a repository of protein crystal atomic co-ordinates available to the public."
+1580, 3.
+Dr. Foote testified that the PDB database "is a repository of protein crystal atomic co-ordinates available to the public."
 Ex.
+1503 ¶ 140.
+According to

-1003 ¶ 129.
-"The information provided in the PDB database was only a list of residues and their coordinates, but this was computer-readable data that could be directly inputted into distance calculation and graphic programs... for use in visualization and comparison studies."
-Id.
-According to Dr. Riechmann, in 1991, an ordinary artisan "relied on and contributed to the PDB database."
+Dr. Foote, "[s]killed artisans relied on and contributed to the PDB database, retrieving computer-readable data that could be directly input into distance calculation and graphic programs for use in visualization and comparison studies, before the earliest priority date of the '213 patent."
 Id.